googlearchive/cloud-sdk-npm-package/README.md

+### This package is deprecated, and is no longer being maintained.

 # gcloud SDK package for NPM
 This package is an [NPM][npm] wrapper around the [gcloud SDK][gcloud-sdk] installer for [Google Cloud Platform][gcp].
 It supports OSX, Windows, and Linux.